darolishes/intimate/shared_dependencies.md

 1. **WordPress Core**: All files will depend on the WordPress core for basic functionality, including the WordPress Plugin API for hooks and filters.

-2. **IntimateTales Core Framework Plugin**: All other plugins (Settings, ACF Integration, User Preferences, Story Filtering, Round-based Gameplay, Couples Interaction) will depend on the core framework plugin for basic functionalities and integration points.
+2. **IntimateTales Core Framework Plugin**: All other plugins (ACF Integration, User Preferences, Story Filtering, Round-based Gameplay, Couples Interaction) will depend on the core framework plugin for basic functionalities and integration points.

 3. **API Endpoints**: Shared between all files for seamless interaction and data exchange.